Coin Flipper — Flip a Coin Online

 | Law of Large Numbers | P̄ₙ → p as n → ∞ | As the number of trials grows, the observed proportion converges to the true probability | The Law of Large Numbers does not guarantee balance in any finite sequence |

-| Gambler's Fallacy | P(Tails | n Heads) = 0.5 | The false belief that past outcomes influence future independent coin flips | "Tails is due after 5 heads" — independence means this is always exactly 50/50 |
+| Gambler's Fallacy | P(Tails | n Heads) = 0.5 | The false belief that past outcomes influence future independent coin flips | "Tails is due after 5 heads" — independence means it is always exactly 50/50 |

 | Standard Deviation (n flips) | σ = √(n × 0.25) | Measures how much the heads count typically varies from the expected value n/2 | Larger n does not reduce the absolute spread; it reduces the relative spread |